Cross-country cycling: Wheel size

 Course used at the 2009 UCI World Championships in Australia.

 In cross-country, a wider variety of wheel sizes have been used historically compared to other disciplines, although recently most riders have settled on a single wheel size.
 The 26-inch wheel size initially used in mountain biking has all but died off at the top level of cross-country racing, with 29″ wheels becoming the norm and 650b wheels being used occasionally.
 650b wheels are 584 mm diameter wheels, and approximately 27.5″ with a mounted tire, hence their more common name, "27.5 inch wheels."

 Most manufacturers of new cross-country bikes no longer offer bikes with 26″ wheels; 650b wheels are becoming less common and typically are only present on a handful of lower end cross-country bikes.
 29″ wheels have become the standard available on all but a select few cross-country bikes and are the only wheel size used at most XC races (this is most notable at professional level races such as the UCI Mountain Bike World Championships where 29″ wheels are the only wheel size used).
 29″ inch wheels started rapidly gaining popularity in the mid to late 2000s, and have become very successful in cross-country racing as a whole.
 A notable boost to their popularity came with Lance Armstrong, racing and winning on a Gary Fisher 29er.
 Advantages to the larger wheel formats are less need for suspension due to a decreased angle of attack, more energy propelling the bike forward per pedal stroke, and also less loss of momentum.
 Disadvantages include slightly increased weight, decreased acceleration, higher rolling inertia, rider fit issues for those under 5 ft 5 in, and slower handling, although handling issues are being addressed successfully in newer designs with geometry changes like steeper head tube angles and higher fork offsets (although these changes are being reversed slowly by most brands to increase stability).
 A further disadvantage is that, all other variables (spoke number, rim design and material, etc.) being equal, a 26″ wheel will be much stronger than a 29″ one.

+In recent years, bike manufacturers and component companies began experimenting with 32" wheels.
+The argument is that 32" wheels offer the same benefits as 29" wheels to a greater degree.
+However, there are still concerns about the wheel size relating to sizing for smaller riders and maneuverability.
+Travis Brown, a former professional mountain biker and competitor at the 2000 Sydney Olympic Games, was one of the first people to test 32" wheels working in product development for Trek.